Illustration by Victoria Fernández

 6. Chilling in the chiringuito

-With almost 8000 km of coast dividing the peninsula and the archipelagos, bathed by the Mediterranean Sea and the Atlantic Ocean, you won’t have to look too hard to find your perfect chiringuito.
+With almost 8,000 km (that’s nearly 5,000 miles) of coast dividing the peninsula and the archipelagos, bathed by the Mediterranean Sea and the Atlantic Ocean, you won’t have to look too hard to find your perfect chiringuito.

 A chiringuito is a seasonal small business, usually located very close to the sea (or directly on the beach), where you can have a cold beer, a snack or a cocktail while you enjoy the fantastic sea views.
 Who could resist that?